Westpac Australia boss Brian Hartzer to step down in wake of scandal

 • Westpac's Kiwi boss David McLean's pay packet now over $2.4 million

+In a statement, Hartzer said: "As CEO I accept that I am ultimately accountable for everything that happens at the Bank.
+And it is clear that we have fallen well short of what the community expects of us, and we expect of ourselves."

-This comes amid allegations from Australia's financial crimes regulation that Westpac Australia had breached anti-money laundering and counter-terrorism financing rules more than 23 million times and had failed to monitor transactions that may have involved child exploitation.
+The resignation comes amid allegations from Australia's financial crimes regulator AUSTRAC that Westpac had breached anti-money laundering and counter-terrorism financing rules more than 23 million times and had failed to monitor transactions that may have involved child exploitation.

-The regulator across the Tasman, Austrac, alleged that Westpac had engaged in widespread, systemic and frequent failures to adhere to laws combating money laundering and terrorism financing.
+AUSTRAC said in a statement of claim that Westpac had engaged in widespread, systemic and frequent failures to adhere to laws combating money laundering and terrorism financing.

-In the statement released by Westpac today, the bank's chairman Lindsay Maxsted said the board accepted the gravity of the issues raised by Austrac.
+Chairman Lindsay Maxsted said the board accepted the gravity of the issues raised by AUSTRAC.

-"As was appropriate, we sought feedback from all stakeholders including shareholders and having done so it became clear that Board and management changes were in the best interest of the Bank."
+"As was appropriate, we sought feedback from all stakeholders including shareholders and having done so it became clear that Board and management changes were in the best interest of the bank."

-While the scandal hasn't yet had an impact on the local market, the Reserve Bank said it was working closely with its offshore regulatory counterparts on the matter.
+In New Zealand, the Reserve Bank has said that it was working closely with its offshore regulatory counterparts on the matter.

+Westpac said its current chief operating officer, Gary Thursby, will step in as chief financial officer.

+In addition, long-standing director, Ewen Crouch had decided he will not seek re-election at next month's annual meeting.